fronchetti/THRI-2024/README.md

-# interfaces
-Paper: The use of mixed reality to control collaborative robots
+# CHI 2023 - The use of mixed reality to control collaborative robots